patxoca/arv.factory/docs/source/tutorial.rst

-Usually you'll need to save the objects created by the factory to some persistent storage in order to perform the testing. ``arv.factory`` implements functionality for creating persistent factories.
+Usually you'll need to save the objects created by the factory to some persistent storage in order to perform the testing. ``arv.factory`` implements functionality for creating *persistent factories*.

 Persistent factories are just factories that define the ``make`` method.
 This method just creates and returns an object saved to the